Snow Expected to Hit Vancouver Just in Time For The First Week of February

 Vancouver Weather Forecast

-While it’s going to rain this weekend, by next Wednesday we will likely see a mix of snow and rain, according to Environment Canada.
+While there’s some sunshine to start the week, by Wednesday we will likely see a mix of snow and rain, according to Environment Canada.

 For people wanting to ski on the North Shore, this should come as good news.

-Environment Canada reports temperatures at the beginning of the week will see highs of 7°C before dropping 3°C on Wednesday, and -1°C overnight.
+Environment Canada reports temperatures at the beginning of the week will see highs of 7°C before dropping 3°C on Wednesday, and -2°C overnight.

 Sign up for our weekly newsletter and be the first to know about the best things to explore and experience in Metro Vancouver.